Vanshika628/Arduino-Parking-Sensor-With-LED-Indicator/README.md

 #### Hi, Vanshika this side, I am here to give a bit of description about the project that i made.

+#### Here is the link of the video:https://drive.google.com/file/d/15dOWCI4khjoDCuUmVPtiQOJ0CD0yHWe5/view?usp=drivesdk

 👇